aswinkgopan/Fortinet/FortiSASE-Administrator-2.md

 This slide shows the flow of events that occurs during endpoint mode manual activation.

 1.The FortiSASE administrator sends an invitation email to the remote user, as part of user onboarding.
-2. The end user downloads FortiClient and connects to the FortiSASE Endpoint Management System (EMS) to activate the license, using the code in the email
+2.The end user downloads FortiClient and connects to the FortiSASE Endpoint Management System (EMS) to activate the license, using the code in the email
-3. Once the license is activated, a secure SSL VPN is established from FortiClient to the nearest FortiSASE POP, based on geolocation selection.
+3.Once the license is activated, a secure SSL VPN is established from FortiClient to the nearest FortiSASE POP, based on geolocation selection.
-4. The FortiSASE administrator can apply security profiles on the VPN policies to secure internet traffic.
+4.The FortiSASE administrator can apply security profiles on the VPN policies to secure internet traffic.
-5. You can also provision using FortiClient installers that you can download from the FortiSASE portal.
+5.You can also provision using FortiClient installers that you can download from the FortiSASE portal.
 Click Configuration, and then, in the ACCESS section, click Users > Onboard Users > Download Installer.

 You can then provision your endpoints by doing one of the following:
 - Use a mobile device management (MDM) software suite using this installer.